Super Bowl XXIX: Super Bowl pregame news

 Entering Super Bowl XXIX, most sports writers and fans thought the Chargers had absolutely no chance of defeating the 49ers.
 San Francisco was on track, winning 12 of its last 13 games (with their only loss in that span coming against the Minnesota Vikings in a meaningless regular season finale at Minnesota), including their playoff victories.
 Many people also thought that the NFC Championship Game between the 49ers and the Cowboys was "the real Super Bowl", because those two teams were commonly viewed as vastly superior to any AFC team.
-Furthermore, San Francisco defeated San Diego, 38–15, during the regular season.
-As a result, the 49ers entered the game favored to win by 18 1⁄2 points, surpassed only by the 19 1⁄2 points by which the Baltimore Colts were favored over the New York Jets in Super Bowl III more than two decades prior.
+Furthermore, San Francisco had defeated San Diego, 38–15, during the regular season.
+As a result, the 49ers entered the game favored to win by 18.5-point, surpassed only by the 19.5-point, by the Baltimore Colts who were favored over the New York Jets in Super Bowl III more than two decades prior.

 Many also speculated that Super Bowl XXIX would be the least watched game in Super Bowl history because the Chargers did not have as large of a core fan base as other AFC teams like the Chiefs, the Dolphins, or the Steelers.
 (This prediction ultimately turned out to be false.
 Although Super Bowl XXIX was viewed by 125.2 million people and had a Nielsen rating of 41.3, Super Bowl XXVI three years earlier was seen by 119.7 million viewers and recorded a 40.3 rating.)

 This was the seventh Super Bowl to be played in Miami, at the time tying both New Orleans, Louisiana and the Greater Los Angeles area for hosting the Super Bowl the most times.
 It remains the only Super Bowl played between teams that play their home games in the same state (although Super Bowl XXV was played between the New York Giants and the Buffalo Bills, two teams representing areas of New York, the Giants play their home games in New Jersey).